d4software/the-process/security_process.md

 sudo dpkg-reconfigure unattended-upgrades
 ```

- * Servers should be hardened with a filewall (such as iptables) and servcies exposed through mature and well tested proxies (such as nginx)
+ * Servers should be hardened with a filewall (such as iptables) and services exposed through mature and well tested proxies (such as nginx).
+ * Root access should not be allowed ssh access.